swiewiora/fastify/README.md

   </a>
   <h3 align="center">Koyeb Serverless Platform</h3>
   <p align="center">
-    Deploy a Node.js application using Fastify web framework on Koyeb
+    Deploy a Fastify application on Koyeb
     <br />
     <a href="https://koyeb.com">Learn more about Koyeb</a>
     ·